-- What is your current fitness level on a scale of "not fit at all" to "really fit"?
+- What is your current fitness level on a scale of not fit at all to really fit?

 - What are your top three fitness goals?

-- What is your preferred training style - using your own body weight, running, or with a barbell and weights?
+- What is your preferred training style - using your body weight, running, or with a barbell and weights?

-Freeletics Quality and choice of Workouts
+Freeletics Quality and Choice of Workouts

-The quality of workouts is good, and they are typically a mixture of strength and conditioning work.
-Activities also come with built-in warm-up sequences, an active cooldown portion, and progression.
+The quality of sessions is good, and they are typically a mixture of strength and conditioning work.
+Activities include built-in warm-up sequences, an active cooldown portion, and progression.
 You will be able to try different options until you find what you enjoy best.